-- ◆ Social Engineering Your employees may be called or emailed by an information thief posing as a First Midwest Bank employee to acquire secure information such as user IDs and passwords to be used in EPF. - Phone and email solicitation. - ◆ Internal Theft Credentials not properly protected can be stolen and used or sold by cleaning crews, visitors, vendors and even your employees.
+- Social Engineering You may be called or emailed by an information thief posing as a First Midwest Bank employee to acquire secure information such as user IDs and passwords to be used in EPF. - Phone and email solicitation - Internal Theft Credentials not properly protected can be stolen and used or sold by cleaning crews, visitors, vendors and even your employees.